Why Is It Important to Ease into an Exercise Program?

 Slow And Steady Wins The Race

-The worst thing you can possibly do is jump straight into an advanced workout routine.
-This is an easy way to cause injury and delay your overall goals even further.
 Keep it short and sweet — the key is being active on a regular schedule.
 You don’t need to be a super athlete each day, especially if you're recovering from an injury.
 Go for a light jog even just twice per week and ramp it up from there over time.
 Be sure to listen to your body - pain is an indicator that you are pushing yourself too hard.

-Warm-Up And Cool-Down: Non-Negotiable
+Always Warm-Up And Cool-Down

 Just as warming up is important, so is cooling down.
 You will likely experience DOMS (delayed onset muscle soreness) on your fitness journey.
 This is completely normal and warming up/cooling down will help mitigate this from happening.